kaltokri/just-the-docs-test/docs/plugins/punishment.md

 Each point level can trigger a specific action.
 When the user hits this limit by gathering penalties, the specific action is being triggered.
 Actions are triggered at least every minute.
 So there might be a slight delay in being a bad pilot and getting punished.
 That allows victims to -forgive the dedicated act.
-A ban is temporary and punishment points can decay over time (see below).<br/>
+A ban is temporary and punishment points can decay over time (see below).

-In conjunction with the [CreditSystem](../creditsystem/README.md) plugin, you can use "credits" as a punishment and take away credit points from players if they misbehave.
+In conjunction with the [CreditSystem] plugin, you can use "credits" as a punishment and take away credit points from players if they misbehave.
 You need to have "creditsystem" added to your OPT_PLUGINS though to use it.